How to measure company culture: Tips and tools on metrics that count

 By using culture metrics, leaders can pinpoint strengths, identify gaps, and make informed decisions to improve performance, retention, and overall workplace experience.
 In short, they turn the intangible into data you can actually act on.

-Good vibes + strategy: Why measuring culture actually pays off
+Why measuring culture pays off for organizations

 Sure, a happy workplace feels nice, but the real magic happens when you measure culture and use it strategically.
 A vibrant, healthy culture doesn’t just boost morale; it drives productivity, performance, and your bottom line.